Other Paratroopers: Airborne!

 - Subverted with the German Paratroopers, the Fallschirmjager.
 While they are paratroopers, they are never seen in-game to be jumping from aircraft.
 Truth in Television, since by this point in the war they had all been re-tasked to standard infantry roles due to Germany being on the defensive rather than on offensive.

 - Joke Item: The Karabiner 98k is this.
-It's basically a bolt-action rifle without a scope, with a fairly long bolt-pull time of about 1.5 seconds (significantly longer than in, say, Battlefield 1).
+It's a bolt-action rifle without a scope, with a fairly long bolt-pull time of about 1.5 seconds (significantly longer than in, say, Battlefield 1).
 However, unlike the game's other bolt-action rifle (the Springfield sniper with scope), the Karabiner 98k takes 2 shots to the torso to kill an enemy, giving it by far the lowest DPS and highest time-to-kill of any weapon in the game.
 It basically combines the slower rate of fire of the Springfield with the lower damage of the semi-auto M1 Garand or Gewehr 43.
-There's absolutely no reason to use it unless you really like a challenge, and tellingly enemies stop carrying it after the first level.
+There's absolutely no reason to use it unless you really like a challenge, or you think the rifle grenade attachment might be worth using, and tellingly enemies stop carrying it after the first level.

 - Justified Tutorial: The training mission taking place in North Africa has Travers and other volunteers training on how to jump and land in a drop zone.

-- Later Installment Weirdness: This game, rather than focus on the OSS, focuses instead on a frontline US Army unit, the Paratroopers.
+- Later-Installment Weirdness: This game, rather than focus on the OSS, focuses instead on a frontline US Army unit, the paratroopers of the 82nd Airborne Division.
 And rather than starting at a fixed location, with a fixed choice of weapons, and advancing from there, this one gives you the freedom to drop anywhere along a semi-open area, and even allow you to pick your weapons at the start.